joem5636/WireFFT/README.md

 I'm a fair way from a portable software version of my 'hearing assist,' but I do have a proof of concept!

-One day, perhaps a pocketable, inexpensive, and configurable PyBirdersEar will be a realization?
+One day, perhaps a pocketable, inexpensive, and configurable PySongFinder will be a realization?